A complete guide to planning for your retirement

-Saying goodbye to the office is one of the biggest and most exciting milestones you will experience in life – up there with getting the keys to your first home, landing your first job, or having your first child.
+Saying goodbye to the office is one of the biggest and most exciting milestones of your life – up there with getting the keys to your first home, landing your first job, and having your first child.

 However, this hard-won freedom from work comes with a big price tag.